 Over the years, the need to expand our programs into Middlesex County became more and more apparent.
 Through countless efforts, our agency gained approval by Big Brothers Big Sisters of America to serve the youth in the county, and Big Brothers Big Sisters of Monmouth & Middlesex Counties was formed on January 1, 2011.

-On December 1st, 2019, Big Brothers Big Sisters of Monmouth & Middlesex Counties expanded to also serve Morris, Somerset, Sussex, Warren, Bergen, Passaic, and Hunterdon Counties and is now known as Big Brothers Big Sisters of Coastal & Northern New Jersey.
+In 2020, Big Brothers Big Sisters of Monmouth & Middlesex Counties expanded to also serve Bergen, Passaic, Hunterdon, Morris, Ocean, Somerset, Sussex, and Warren Counties and is now known as Big Brothers Big Sisters of Coastal & Northern New Jersey.

 Our Agency Today